poipoiyo/Python-Practice/3.Loop/README.md

 - Level will be limited from 1 to 9.

-### Optional:
+## Homework 2
-There is a rule in this matrix, and you should understand that and make it as a program.
+Sometimes you might understand the logic first and make it as a program then.

+### For example
 - Input: `Give me a level 5 special matrix.`
 - Output:
 ```